Polis

 Poleis did not only exist within the area of the modern Republic of Greece.
 A collaborative study carried by the Copenhagen Polis Centre from 1993 to 2003 classified about 1,500 settlements of the Archaic and Classical ancient-Greek-speaking population as poleis.
 These ranged from the Caucasus to Southern Spain, and from Southern Russia to Northern Egypt, spread over the shores of the Mediterranean and Black Sea.
 They have been termed a network of micro-states.
-Many of the settlements still exist; e.g., Marseille, Syracuse, Alexandria, but they are no longer Greek or micro-states, belonging to other countries.
+Many of the settlements still exist, such as Marseille and Syracuse, but they are no longer Greek or micro-states, belonging to other countries.

 The ancient Greek world was split between homeland regions and colonies.
 A colony was generally sent out by a single polis to relieve the population or some social crisis or seek out more advantageous country.
 It was called a metropolis or "mother city".
 The Greeks were careful to identify the homeland region and the metropolis of a colony.
 Typically a metropolis could count on the socio-economic and military support of its colonies, but not always.
 The homeland regions were located on the Greek mainland.
 Each gave an ethnic or "racial" name to its population and poleis.
 Acarnania, for example, was the location of the Acarnanian people and poleis.
 A colony from there would then be considered Acarnanian, no matter how far away from Acarnania it was.
 Colonization was thus the main method of spreading Greek poleis and culture.

 Ancient Greeks did not reserve the term polis solely for Greek-speaking settlements.
 For example, Aristotle's study of the polis names also Carthage, comparing its constitution to that of Sparta.
 Carthage was a Phoenician-speaking city.
 Many nominally Greek colonies also included municipalities of non-Greek speakers, such as Syracuse.
 (Note: Hansen also mentions 75 "barbarian" cities that were called poleis by Herodotus, Thucydides, and Xenophon.
 They include Tyre, Sidon, some Etruscan cities, Rome, Eryx, and Egesta.
 Herodotus sometimes calls Persian and Scythian cities poleis, but Hansen points out that he tends to Hellenize names in those languages.
 For details see Hansen 2004.)